 Yet even when we did have the benefit of literally being “in the room” with those most likely to hire us, it wasn’t unusual to hear voice actors say, after seeing a project broadcast they didn’t book, “I saw that spot we auditioned for a couple weeks ago.
 I would have done that if they would have they told me to play it like that.”
 You might have even heard yourself say it.

-Frankly, it’s doubtful you would have been told exactly how to play it for the simple reason no one told the actor who booked the job precisely what to do.
+Frankly, it’s doubtful you would have been told exactly how to play it for the simple reason no one told the actor who booked that job precisely what to do.
 Most talent bring the core of their performance into the room during the audition.

-Self-direction is a performance muscle that only develops and responds with coaching and continued application.
+Self-direction is a performance muscle that only develops and responds with proper coaching and continued application.
 Doing so will make you a valuable, skillful talent.

-So let the director see how you’d tell this story.
-If they have a specific idea to convey, even if it’s a complete 180 apart from what you’ve been doing, they’ll do their best to articulate it and guide you toward it.
-Be willing to modify your approach as needed.
+So let the director/producer see how you’d tell this story.
+If they have a specific idea of what they want conveyed, even if it’s a complete 180 degree pivot from what you’ve been doing, they’ll do their best to articulate it and guide you toward it.
+Just be willing to modify your approach as needed.
 Be prepared to surprise everyone with your performance—even yourself.

-Copyright © 2015 by Kate McClanaghan, Inc. All Rights Reserved.
+Copyright © 2023 by Kate McClanaghan.
+All Rights Reserved.